13th Mar 2021

 Jess in Gilmore Girls, Darcy in Pride & Prejudice, Patrick Verona in 10 Things I Hate About You.
-Grumpy men peppered through all our favourite on-screen romances.
+Grumpy men are peppered through all our favourite on-screen romances.

 So I, like the rest of the world, binged Bridgerton and, like the rest of the world, suitably swooned over the Duke of Hastings.
 There’s a reason it has had the highest viewing in Netflix history.
 The costumes are dreamy, the men are gorgeous and the plot is juicy if a little stereotypical.
-But this is Shonda after all, we know what we’re here for.
+But this is Shonda after all, we know what we’re in for.

-While discussing the said Duke with a friend, she made a passing comment about how “we love the trope of a grouchy man who hates everyone but the love interest”.
+While discussing the Duke with a friend, she made a passing comment about how “we love the trope of a grouchy man who hates everyone but the love interest”.

 The grumpy man trope